WebCoursify/webcoursify.github.io/content/1-DjangoBasic/2-DjangoMVC.md

             }
         }

     Change the user name and password to yours.
-When you're done, type <code>python manage.py syncdb</code> to create all the tables
+When you're done, type <code>python manage.py migrate --run-syncdb </code> to create all the tables

 6. Now we load some test data into the database.
 Check that under <code>data/</code> there's a file <code>parse.py</code> and a directory named "rawdata", which contains a lot of text files (the *Reuters-21578* dataset).